 My life, last year, was a bed of rocks-not roses.

 It was me, but not me.
-What I saw was the reflection of the woman I wanted to be, a strong image I’ve painted in my head and looked forward to.
+It was the reflection of the woman I was going to become.

-Here are the 5 habits I promise to let go.
+For a very fine year and life, here are those 5 habits I promise to let go.
 Good riddance to bad rubbish!

 1. Not To Be Broke

 This right here is a tough one, and it’s always been top of my list for ages.
 Haha!
 I don’t even know how I pull it off whenever.

 Life could get crazy at times, I have so much today, and I wake up tomorrow… And poof, I’m like “where the hell did all my money go?.”

 If you do your best to sustain yourself like me, I am giving you a virtual hug right now.
 No matter your level now, you are doing great…so let’s do more.